Ocean City soccer star Faith Slimmer won't attend Rutgers citing COVID-19 vaccine mandate

 For recent Ocean City High School graduate Faith Slimmer, it was a personal decision.

-Slimmer, along with her two younger sisters, Hope and Joy, and parents, Mario and Stephanie, do not want to get vaccinated for various reasons, including religious.
+Slimmer, along with her two younger sisters, Hope and Joy, and parents, Mario and Stephanie, do not want to get vaccinated for various reasons, including religious ones.

-But because of Rutgers' requirement, Faith decommitted about two months ago from the Scarlet Knights.
-The topic of whether or not colleges should mandate vaccinations recently have been a controversial discussion across the country.
+Because of Rutgers' requirement, Faith decommitted about two months ago from the Scarlet Knights.
+The topic of whether colleges should mandate vaccinations has been controversial across the country.

 Rutgers declined to comment on the situation.